nais/doc/basics/application.md

 # Your first NAIS application

-Create a manifest file for any application you want to deploy.
-Store it as `nais.yaml` in a repository on Github.
+To run an application on NAIS, a manifest file must be created for it.
+This file is typically named `nais.yaml` and in this documentation it is referred to as such.
+Technically the manifest file can be named anything, but it is recommended to name it `nais.yaml`.

-A nais.yaml file contains an Application resource.
-The application resource provides NAIS with the necessary information to run your application.
-If starting out for the first time, try the minimal nais.yaml example:
+Such a `nais.yaml` file provides NAIS with the necessary information to run your application.
+If you are starting out for the first time, the minimal nais.yaml example below is a good starting point.

 ```yaml
 apiVersion: "nais.io/v1alpha1"